levy9527/ivy-english/advanced-english/16-what-time-is-the-best-time.md

 The reason why they care about time maybe that there's an observatory at Greenwich, in London.
 GMT starts from there.

 Being on time shows good manners.
-Being late, wasting others time, is a sign of disorganizing living, an admission of being low-class.
+Being late, wasting others' time, is a sign of disorganizing living, an admission of being low-class.
 Worse, it maybe an insult to others, as if to say, "your time is not that important".
 This attitue borders on sin!

 Being late may cause a bad result.
 Here're examples: